How to De-Puff Your Eyes and Face in the MorningMay 10, 2023

-Despite finding it the most comfortable to sleep on my side or back, it turns out that my sleep position may be responsible for my morning puffiness.
+Bad news incoming for side sleepers — it turns out that this position may be the culprit for your puffy face and eyes in the morning.
 “Being horizontal while we sleep allows fluid to redistribute and settle in dependent areas due to gravitational force and pressure,” says Dr. King.
 “For example, if you sleep on one side, then it’s likely that the side of your face on your pillow will be puffier than the other.”

 As for why my eyes are typically the area on my face to swell the most?
 Giles explains it’s due to the area’s delicate nature.
 “The physiology of the eye contour area is unique from the rest of the face — it shows the most signs of fatigue because it’s the most strained and fragile area,” she says.
 “We blink approximately 10,000 times a day to maintain eye hydration and proper function, but overnight the lymph, which is in charge of transporting waste products from the blood, can build up.”
 This fluid retention then presents as swelling in the lower eyelid.
 And while it typically subsides throughout the morning, the puffiness can persist depending on circulation.

 Sleep With Your Head Propped Up

 As mentioned above, sleeping with your head propped up on an extra pillow can help curb excess fluid from pooling in and around your face and causing a swollen appearance.
 This sleeping position may take some getting used to, but if you opt for a firm pillow, you may find yourself well-rested and a little less puffy in the morning.